-Students in the Precision Machining Technology program must complete 61 credits for an Associate Degree, or 36 credits for a Certificate, or 17 credits for an Operator's Certificate, and achieve a minimum grade of "C" in all core courses (), and attain a final GPA of 2.0 or higher.
-(GE,H,SS) Suggested Electives.
-Please contact your advisor for more information.
+Students in the Precision Machining Technology program must complete 64 credits for an Associate Degree in Career Studies, or 36 credits for a Certificate, or 17 credits for an Operator's Certificate, and achieve a minimum grade of "C" in all core courses (\), and attain a final GPA of 2.0 or higher.
+(H,SS) Suggested Electives.

-PRECISION MACHINING TECHNOLOGY Associate in Applied Science Degree, Certificate
+PRECISION MACHINING TECHNOLOGY Certificate DESCRIPTION

-The Precision Machining Technology program offers a two-year Associate in Applied Science degree, a one-year Machinist Certificate, and a CNC Operator Certificate.
-All three offerings are stackable to allow a pace convenient to students.
+The Precision Machining Technology program offers a one-year Machinist Certificate, and a CNC Operator Certificate.
+Both offerings are stackable to allow a pace convenient to students.
 The program is designed to prepare traditional and non-traditional students for entry level positions.

-Students will be trained in the conventional areas (lathe, mills, drills and grinders}, as well as in Computer Numerical Control (CNC).
+Students will be trained in the conventional areas (lathe, mills, drills and grinders), as well as in Computer Numerical Control (CNC).
 A working knowledge of the machinery's handbook will provide graduates the knowledge to be contributors in any environment they work.
-The full curriculum will include both technical and general courses necessary for students to successfully compete in the work environment.
-A laptop computer with detailed specifications (other than a Mac) is required for the first and second years.
+The curriculum will include both technical and general courses necessary for students to successfully compete in the work environment.
+A laptop computer with detailed specifications (other than a Mac) is required.
 Students will be using Mastercam CAD/CAM software extensively for creating CNC programs.
-Solidworks 3D modeling software is used to design and build working models of projects.
+3D modeling software is used to design and build working models of projects.
 Class schedules are designed for students to earn while they learn.
 A combination of hands on, Hybrid, and online classes create an opportunity for tremendous earning potential while working within the industry.
 100% job placement is normally obtained within the industry after successful completion.

 The Precision Machining Technology program is committed to providing the skills, knowledge, and understanding needed to obtain entry-level employment in the metal-products industry.
-Advanced fields such as programming, engineering, and management are all possible with the AAS degree and field experience.
+Advanced fields such as programming, engineering, and management are all possible in this field.